Essays in White and Shadow

 Proa do Porto

-In 2023 we´ve proposed to give the bow back to Porto.
+In 2023, we proposed giving the bow back to Porto.

 In memorium